aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Leave the `<div>` empty.
 You won't be able to see it, but you'll be able to check if it has been rendered using the inspect feature of your browser's development tools.
 You can call the component whatever you like.
 We like `<Pixel />` because it evokes the idea of a small colourful square, and that's what we're going to be working with: lots of colourful squares!

-Place your `<Pixel />` component in the render method of `<App /` so that it'll make it into the DOM.
+Place your `<Pixel />` component in the return of `<App />` so that it'll make it into the DOM.
 Check that it exists in the devtools before moving on.
 It'll look like this:

 ![Stage 0](./_images/stage0.jpg)